Alymdna/Alymdna/README.md

 - 👋 Hi, I’m @Alymdna
-- 🌱 I’m currently working in a hospital
+- 🌱 I am currently working
-- 📫 How to reach me: alyssagailm@gmail.com or thru linkedin
+- 📫 How to reach me: alyssagailm@gmail.com or alymdna@gmail.com

 <!---
 Alymdna/Alymdna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.